MaxLaurieHutchinson/MaxLaurieHutchinson/README.md

 ### 🚀 Projects & Accomplishments

 * Architected and implemented cloud-native, scalable systems for multiple clients
-* Designed and developed a serverless & scaleable VR data ingestion service for real-time analytics
+* Designed and developed a serverless & scalable VR data ingestion service for real-time analytics
 * Successfully migrated a monolithic application to a microservices architecture, improving resilience and maintainability
 * Mentored and led a team of engineers in adopting best practices in software development, cloud architecture, DDD, Clean Architecture, and key software patterns